bmvoss/capital-nature-ingest/event_sources.md

 # Event Sources
-This is our list of event sources that need scraping.
+This is our list of event sources that need scraping. `Event Sources` in **BOLD** are high priorities!

 If you want to claim working on one of the event sources, update this doc by adding your name to the `Owner` column.